Palak-Tripathi33-ux/Credit_Card_Financial_Analytics/README.md

 📅 Data filtered to Q4 | Week - 01 October 2023

-1. Blue Card Dominates Revenue — by a Wide Margin
-Blue card holders generated ₹843K in revenue out of the total ₹994K, making up roughly 85% of all card revenue.
+1. Blue Card Dominates Revenue — by a Wide Margin- Blue card holders generated ₹843K in revenue out of the total ₹994K, making up roughly 85% of all card revenue.
 Silver was a distant second at ₹121K, followed by Platinum (₹19K) and Gold (₹10K).
 This shows the Blue card is the primary revenue driver and should be the focus for retention and upsell strategies.
-2. Swipe Transactions Lead, But Online Is Underutilized Swipe-based transactions generated ₹0.67M, significantly ahead of Chip (₹0.26M) and Online (₹0.06M).
+2. Swipe Transactions Lead, But Online Is Underutilized- Swipe-based transactions generated ₹0.67M, significantly ahead of Chip (₹0.26M) and Online (₹0.06M).
 The very low share of online transactions (~6%) indicates a major opportunity to push digital adoption through targeted offers or cashback incentives.
-3. Bills and Fuel Are the Top Spending Categories Bills accounted for ₹0.25M and Fuel for ₹0.19M, together making up the largest share of transaction volume.
+3. Bills and Fuel Are the Top Spending Categories- Bills accounted for ₹0.25M and Fuel for ₹0.19M, together making up the largest share of transaction volume.
 Entertainment (₹0.16M), Grocery (₹0.14M), and Food (₹0.14M) followed closely.
 Travel (₹0.11M) had the lowest contribution — suggesting customers primarily use their cards for everyday essentials, not leisure.
-4. Businessmen Are the Most Valuable Customer Segment Businessmen contributed ₹299K in revenue — nearly double that of the second-highest group, Self-employed customers (₹161K).
+4. Businessmen Are the Most Valuable Customer Segment- Businessmen contributed ₹299K in revenue — nearly double that of the second-highest group, Self-employed customers (₹161K).
 White-collar (₹149K) and Govt employees (₹149K) were nearly tied.
 Retirees generated the lowest revenue at ₹109K, making them the least profitable segment.
-5. High-Income Group Generates the Most Revenue High-income customers contributed ₹0.41M, compared to Medium (₹0.15M) and Low (₹0.21M) income groups.
+5. High-Income Group Generates the Most Revenue- High-income customers contributed ₹0.41M, compared to Medium (₹0.15M) and Low (₹0.21M) income groups.
 Interestingly, Low-income customers outperformed Medium — suggesting higher transaction frequency or revolving balance behavior in that segment worth investigating.
-6. Married Customers Spend More Than Single Customers Married customers generated ₹0.25M in revenue versus ₹0.20M from single customers.
+6. Married Customers Spend More Than Single Customers- Married customers generated ₹0.25M in revenue versus ₹0.20M from single customers.
 This ~25% gap suggests that married customers likely have higher household spending needs, making them a more valuable demographic for premium card offers.
-7. The 40–50 Age Group Is the Highest-Revenue Age Segment Customers aged 40–50 contributed ₹0.20M in revenue, followed by the 50–60 group (₹0.18M) and 30–40 group (₹0.16M).
+7. The 40–50 Age Group Is the Highest-Revenue Age Segment- Customers aged 40–50 contributed ₹0.20M in revenue, followed by the 50–60 group (₹0.18M) and 30–40 group (₹0.16M).
 The 20–30 and 60+ groups contributed the least.
 Mid-career professionals in their 40s appear to be the most financially active credit card users.
-8. Graduates Lead in Revenue Across Education Levels Graduate customers generated ₹0.19M, the highest among all education groups, followed by Unknown (₹0.12M) and High School (₹0.11M).
+8. Graduates Lead in Revenue Across Education Levels- Graduate customers generated ₹0.19M, the highest among all education groups, followed by Unknown (₹0.12M) and High School (₹0.11M).
 Post-graduates and Doctorate holders contributed the least — possibly due to smaller sample size or lower card usage frequency.
-9. New York and California Are the Top Revenue-Generating States NY led with a combined revenue of ₹0.26M (₹0.13M each across two segments), followed by CA (₹0.23M), FL (₹0.20M), and TX (₹0.18M).
+9. New York and California Are the Top Revenue-Generating States- NY led with a combined revenue of ₹0.26M (₹0.13M each across two segments), followed by CA (₹0.23M), FL (₹0.20M), and TX (₹0.18M).
 NJ had the lowest contribution among the Top 5 states.
 These 5 states together account for the majority of geographic revenue concentration.
 10. Overall Dashboard KPIs at a Glance (Q4)-
 Total Revenue: ₹994K